the-turing-way/the-turing-way/book/website/reproducible-research/code-quality/code-quality-error-management.md

 # Error management

 We all have experienced it: you just wrote a new piece of code, but when you try it, it does not work as expected.
-Perhaps there is a typo, or a bug, or you just passed the wrong parameter to a function.
+Perhaps there is a typo, a bug, or you just passed the wrong parameter to a function.
 It is not a big deal... as long as you notice.
 Noticing something is wrong is the first step to fixing it.

-There will be many assumptions you make when writing a program: for example, the data type of your imports; the structure of a data file, but also the behavior of any dependencies; from individual functions, entire libraries, to the programming language you use and how it functions in various operating systems.
+There will be many assumptions you make when writing a program.
+For example, the data type of your imports, the structure of a data file, but also the behavior of any dependencies, from individual functions, entire libraries, to the programming language you use and how it functions in various operating systems.
 It is natural to have assumptions to build on, but it can become problematic when these assumptions are incorrect for a specific instance, yet the program carries on regardless.
 This is what is called a 'silent failure'.

 Silent failures can lead to problems down the line, likely resulting in strange and unintelligible error messages that do not have anything to do with the actual problem.
-A silent failure that stays silent throughout will generate results that are wrong, and need sharp eyes to be detected.
+A silent failure that stays silent throughout will generate results that are wrong, and needs sharp eyes to be detected.
 To make sure these things do not happen, your program needs built-in checks and balances.
 Having good error management practices dramatically reduces the chance that a problem occurs, and especially, that it passes unnoticed.
 This chapter's main purpose is to help you make your code robust, and capable of dealing with different potential problems.